Climate Litigation Lab

 Overview

 Damage from climate change – economic, human health, cultural, nature-based, and more – is enormous.
-The law can potentially provide compensation and reparation for such damage and force polluters to internalize the costs of their products and activities, but such legal remedies require measurement and proof of causation.
-Our climate damages workstream develops tools to measure, quantify, and define climate damages across a range of impacts and around the world to inform legal action, public policy, public communication and journalism, and more.
+The law could provide compensation and reparation for such damage and force polluters to internalize the costs of their products and activities, but such remedies require measurement of harm and proof of causation.
+Our climate damages subgroup measures, quantifies, and defines climate damages to inform legal actions, public policies and laws, research, journalism, and more.
+Currently, we are developing state-of-the-art methods for quantifying damages from extratropical cyclones and flooding attributable to climate change to inform climate cost recovery laws and legal actions.

 Research assistants and consultants